Emelie572/DatabaseTech/README.md

 # Shoe Shop Database

 ## Project Overview
 This project is designed to model a shoe shop database.
-The database contains information about ProductType, ProductCategory, Product, Brand, ProductOption, customers, orders, and the relationships between them.
+The database contains information about Model.ProductType, Model.ProductCategory, Model.Product, Model.Brand, Model.ProductOption, customers, orders, and the relationships between them.
 It includes tables for storing product details, customer data, orders, and sales transactions.

 ## Database Schema

 The database contains the following key entities:
-- **ProductType**:
+- **Model.ProductType**:
-- **ProductCategory**:
+- **Model.ProductCategory**:
-- **Product**:
+- **Model.Product**:
-- **Brand**:
+- **Model.Brand**:
-- **ProductOption**:
+- **Model.ProductOption**:
 - **Customers**: Data on customers, such as their names and location.
 - **Orders**: Orders made by customers, including the total price.
 - **OrderItems**: Details of products ordered in each order.